deco-sites/starting/docs/performance/sending-only-necessary-data-to-client/en.md

 - Initiate the request for necessary information using props.

-- Employ a loader to fetch the desired data.
-In certain situations, it may return a substantial amount of data, for instance, when requesting products from [VTEX](https://www.deco.cx/docs/en/composable-apis/vtex).
+- Use a loader to fetch the desired data.
+In some situations, it might return a large amount of data, for example, when requesting related products from [VTEX](https://www.deco.cx/docs/en/composable-apis/vtex).
 Be aware that it might return more data than necessary.

 - Transmit only the processed data to the JSX component, thereby reducing unnecessary load on the client.